RandTrawick/SublimeSettings/README.md

 ## troubleshooting
  * If you get a weird coloured bar across the top the screen on install of this repo, change the theme and then change it back.
     * Open the menu preferences > theme
     * change the theme to Default.sublime-theme
     * wait
     * change the theme to Seti.sublime-theme
+    * If that still does not fix it, try removing  Seti UI theme and reinstalling it.

 ## highlights / features
   * Dark theme with icons